 The gate is covered by a simple, single eaved roof without hip and gable.
 The roof tiles are not the imperial yellow glazed type, but just the standard gray.
 As is obvious also with the divine merit stele house, restoration must have taken place sometime in the 1990s.

-The wall surrounding the mausoleum is to a large extent still standing, but most of it quite dilapidated.
+The wall surrounding the mausoleum is to a large extent still standing, but most of it is quite dilapidated.
 In a few places one can still trace remnants of the tiled roof covering the wall.

 The mausoleum has 5 distinct levels.